Congratulations on your acceptance to UT Austin College of Pharmacy, Pharm.D. Program

 Submission of Official Transcripts

-Any official transcripts that update with final grades, a “core complete” status, or a conferred degree date for spring 2017 and/or summer 2017, will be submitted to UT Austin Main Admissions, not to Ms. Ann Spencer:
+Any official transcripts that update with final grades, “core complete” status, or a conferred degree date from spring 2020 and/or summer 2020, will also require submission directly to UT Austin Main Admissions.

 The University of Texas at Austin